-Driver installation has always been necessary, but the process has become much simpler thanks to technological advances.
+Driver installation has always been essential, but the process has become much simpler thanks to technological advances.
 Most of the time, Windows 10 (and some earlier versions) will automatically start the installation wizard upon booting the PC with new hardware.
 However, if you want more control over the process, this guide is for you.

 Like AMD, NVIDIA provides two options for how to install or update your graphics card drivers: